setms/book/docs/design/analysis.md

 Outputs of the architecting process:

-- Module assignments to components.
+- Assignments of modules to components.
 - [Container diagram](https://c4model.com/#ContainerDiagram).
     Note that the C4 model uses different terminology: their _container_ corresponds to our _component_ and their _component_ corresponds to our _module_.